MichaIng/DietPi-Docs/docs/software/programming.md

     To edit the code you can use an editor of your choice, or use [VSCodium](#vscodium).
 The _Go extension_ available in VSCodium provides rich language support for the Go programming language.

-    Just to have a taste of it, you could run some commands in this [_Go playground_](https://play.golang.org/p/AAX1cLCmA1c)
+    Just to have a taste of it, you could run some commands in [_Go playground_](https://play.golang.org/p/AAX1cLCmA1c)

     Checkout also the official tutorial [Get started with Go](https://golang.org/doc/tutorial/getting-started).

-=== "Install / Uninstall"
+=== "Install / Uninstall / Update"

     - We switched to automatic Go version detection.
 Here is an example:

         ```sh
         root@DietPi3:~# go version
         go version go1.16.3 linux/arm
         ```

-    - When uninstalled, the next folder `/mnt/dietpi_userdata/go` is still kept.
-This is the place where packages install, custom compilations are run, sources are downloaded etc. It is especially important to keep it as long as we don't have a good dependency system that blocks uninstalls of dependencies.
+    - When the Go package gets uninstalled, the folder `/mnt/dietpi_userdata/go` is still kept.
+      This is the place where packages are installed, custom compilations are run, sources are downloaded etc. It is especially important to keep it as long as we don't have a good dependency system that blocks uninstalls of dependencies.
 Otherwise it would be possible to uninstall Go while [OpenBazaar](../social/#openbazaar) is still installed.
 As a side effect, removing `/mnt/dietpi_userdata/go` would mean also removing [OpenBazaar](../social/#openbazaar).

+    - xxx

+=== "Directories"

+    - `/mnt/dietpi_userdata/go`: This is the place where packages are installed, custom compilations are run, sources are downloaded etc.
+      This path is what is given in the environment variable GOPATH.
+    - `/usr/local/go`: This is the place where libraries are installed.
+    - `/mnt/dietpi_userdata/go/pkg/mod`: This is the path for 3rd party go packages.
+The environment variable GOMODCACHE directs to this.

+=== "Go packages"

+    The Go installation can be extended by installing 3rd party Go packages via the command `go get <URL_of_Go_package>` (example: <https://github.com/google/hilbert>).

+=== "Getting started"

+    Some common Go commands are:

+    - `go version`: Prints the installed Go version
+    - `go env`: Prints the Go internal environment variables (e.g. GOPATH).
+Can also be used e.g. like `$(go env GOPATH)/bin`
+    - `go mod init <MODULNAME>`: Generate a Go module
+    - `go help`: Start the Go internal help in general, details for commands e.g. via `go help build`

 ***